 Once the course staff has approved the project idea, you will receive instructions on how to submit your project through PACE, at which time you will be assigned a project number in the Projects list, a TA, and a locker in the lab.
 Once your project is approved, please go to the Projects page, log into the PACE system, and make sure all of the information is correct.

 Requirements and Grading

 The RFA is graded credit/no credit based on whether your project is approved before the deadline.
 Note that submitting an RFA before the deadline does not guarantee approval before the deadline.
-The RFA is submitted through PACE under the My Project page, and should include the following information:
+The RFA is submitted through PACE under the My Project page, and should be Markdown-formatted with the following information:

 Projects must be legal and ethical.
 They must have significant scope and complexity commensurate with the size of the team.
 This is, of course, a subjective assessment of the course staff.
 To gain some insight into this judgment, please browse projects from previous semesters.
 The project must involve the design of a significant hardware component at the circuit level.
 In exceptional cases, projects not meeting this criteria may be acceptable when augmented by a Special Circuit assignment (however this is typically a last resort).

 Beyond these basic requirements, you have total discretion in proposing a project.
 This is a great opportunity for you to pursue your own interests.
 Since you choose your own projects, we expect a high level of enthusiasm from you and your team.